Seven Tips for Throwing the Perfect Garden Party

-The Spring weather may still be a little temperamental, but it's worth braving for an outdoor soiree.
-After a long winter cooped up inside, nothing feels more satisfying (and fun!) than an alfresco afternoon among friends.
-Think lawn games, tasty drinks, delicious seasonal food and guests lounging about soaking in the long-awaited sun.
+The spring weather may still be a little temperamental, but it's worth braving for a backyard party—and that's true even if you're gathering with just your immediate family or your quarantine pod.
+After a long winter cooped up inside, nothing feels more satisfying (and fun!) than an alfresco afternoon among loved ones.
+Think lawn games, tasty drinks, delicious seasonal food and a select number of guests lounging about soaking in the long-awaited sun.
 Everyone loves a garden party, so we tapped some of the industry's top event planners for tips on throwing the best backyard bash now and all summer long.

 Focus on the Tablescape

 When it comes to decorations, a beautiful spread of food and an outdoor backdrop is often all you need.
 Jim Denevan, the founder of Outstanding in the Field, rarely has decorations at his al fresco gatherings. "[The food makes] our table a kaleidoscope of colors and patterns, set against a simple white tablecloth," he says.
 If you want to spruce it up a bit, flowers are always a good idea, but make sure they're hearty enough to stand up to heat and wind, like garden spray roses, dahlias or anything tropical.
 Add clear marbles or pebbles to the bottom of the vases so they don't get blown, or go for potted plants or succulents.
 For that matter, any décor needs to be weighted down, and it's best not to use paper goods unless they're firm and heavy.
 Seri Kertzner, of Little Miss Party Planner, suggests using melamine plates and utensils, cloth napkins (IKEA has really affordable dishtowels she loves to use for picnic napkins) and plastic, reusable cups.